Holistic Guidance for Occluded Person Re-Identification: Proposed Approach

-It is important to note that we optimize the losses $\mathcal{L}_{D}^{\mathrm{wc}}$ and $\mathcal{L}_{D}^{\mathrm{bc}}$ by fixing $\mathbf{D_N^{bc}}$ and $\mathbf{D_N^{wc}}$, the DCD of teacher network.
-This allows the student network distance distribution to match that of teacher network.
-Hence, Eqn.~\ref{eqn:wcmmd},\ref{eqn:bcmmd} calculate the discrepancies of within class and between DCD of holistic datasets and occluded datasets.
-This loss is minimised during learning to obtain a good attention map from the embedding to focus on non-occluded regions of occluded images.
-We also calculate the MMD distance between Teacher features and Student features (Note: Actual feature $f_c^i$) to strengthen the student model to learn from feature distributions of both the data as often the Occluded ReID have fewer number of samples and the holistic ReID data could be leveraged here.
-We call this as $\mathcal{L}_{global}$.
-This $\mathcal{L}_{global}$ is particularly used when the holistic and occluded datasets are from different domains.$ \lambda_1, \lambda_2, \lambda_3$ are weights of the losses determined empirically.
+It is important to note that losses $\mathcal{L}_{D}^{\mathrm{wc}}$ and $\mathcal{L}_{D}^{\mathrm{bc}}$ are optimized by fixing $\mathbf{D_N^{bc}}$ and $\mathbf{D_N^{wc}}$, the DCD of teacher network.
+This allows the student network distance distribution to match that of the teacher network.
+Hence, Eqn.~\ref{eqn:wcmmd} calculates the discrepancies between the within-class and between-class DCDs of holistic datasets and occluded datasets.
+This loss is minimized during learning to obtain a good attention map from the embedding to focus on non-occluded regions of occluded images. $\mathcal{L}_{global}$ calculates the MMD distance between teacher features and student features to encourage the model to perform well on both occluded and holistic data.
+This $\mathcal{L}_{global}$ is particularly used when the holistic and occluded datasets are from different domains.
+Parameters $\lambda_1$, $\lambda_2$, and $\lambda_3$ balance these losses, and are determined empirically.

-\textbf{End-to-End Learning and Testing:} The full system is optimised for reconstruction losses for both occluded and holistic data, along with identity losses with cross-entropy for both, and finally the class distance distribution loss.
-Total loss function $\mathcal{L}_{Total}$ is given by,
+\textbf{End-to-End Learning and Testing:} The full system is optimized for reconstruction losses and identity losses with cross-entropy on both occluded and holistic data, and finally, the class distance distribution loss.
+The overall loss function $\mathcal{L}_{Total}$ is given by,

-Where in the above Eqn., $\alpha$ is the weight for the loss to be determined empirically.
-During testing, the Student network alone is used along with the components denoted within the Fig~\ref{fig:vae} to extract $\psi$ which is a concatenation of global feature $F_O$ and local features ${f_a}^i$ for both gallery and query images.
-The extracted features are matched with Euclidean or Cosine distance to retrieve the identity of a query from gallery.
+where $\alpha$ balances these losses, and is determined empirically (see supp. material).
+During testing, only the student is used along with the components denoted within Fig.~\ref{fig:vae} to extract $\psi$, which is a concatenation of global and local features, $F_O$ and ${f_a}^i$, for both gallery and query images.
+Extracted features are matched with Euclidean or Cosine distance to retrieve the identity of a query image from the gallery.